 People often ask us for a list of ‘must-see’ places to visit in Mexico.
-No such list would be complete without inclusion of one of the most breath-taking travel experiences Mexico has on offer: Barrancas de Cobre – Copper Canyon – an area of outstanding natural beauty situated in north-western Mexico.
+No such list would be complete without inclusion of one of the most breath-taking travel experiences the country has on offer: Barrancas de Cobre – Copper Canyon – an area of outstanding natural beauty situated in north-western Mexico.

 The ‘Copper Canyon’ is actually a series of twenty canyons, formed over the years by six rivers.
-The area is about seven times the size of the Grand Canyon, and has distinct topography, flora, and fauna to Arizona’s premier natural wonder.
+The area is about seven times the size of the Grand Canyon, and has distinct topography, flora and fauna to Arizona’s premier natural wonder.

 The railway was originally devised to connect the commercial Pacific sea port at Los Mochis to the central colonial city of Chihuahua.
-An remarkable feature of the line is that it begins at near-sea level on the Pacific coast, rises to an altitude of over 8,000 feet and then declines again to an altitude of around 2,500 feet.
+A distinctive engineering feature of the line is that it begins at near-sea level on the Pacific coast, rises to an altitude of over 8,000 feet and then declines again to an altitude of around 2,500 feet.

-By the time the railway was finished, engineers had laid over 390 miles of track crossing thirty-nine bridges and traversing eighty-six tunnels: the longest bridge runs for a quarter-mile, and the longest tunnel for nearly a mile.
+By the time the railway was finished, engineers had laid over 390 miles of track crossing thirty-nine bridges and traversing eighty-six tunnels: the longest bridge runs for a quarter mile and the longest tunnel for nearly a mile.

 For detailed information about the Copper Canyon, including local knowledge about the area, best times to travel, the train journey, the attractions and activities on offer, connect to our comprehensive Guide to Mexico’s Copper Canyon.

 We work with long-established travel experts who know the Canyon intimately and will arrange an inspiring Copper Canyon experience for you.
 Contact us and we’ll help you make the most of your time visiting Mexico’s Copper Canyon.

 Our free newsletter about Mexico brings you a monthly round-up of recently published stories and opportunities, as well as gems from our archives.